dimd/ansible-playbook/README.md

 Description
 ===========
-Ansible playbook for my persona use.
+Ansible playbook for my personal use.